robgmizzou/Housing-Capstone/README.md

 ## Machine Learning Model

-K-means will be used in an unsupervised learning model.
+Linear regression will be used as the learning model.